GSA-TTS/rails-template/README.md

 This template will create a new Rails 7.0.x project.

-See the `main` branch for Rails 6.1.x
+See the `rails-6` branch for Rails 6.1.x

 ## Usage